⭐Manifesto

 The daily dose

-Open Twitter/X. WTF scroll DUMB scroll EW scroll...
-BANG.
+Open Twitter.
+WTF scroll DUMBAF scroll YOCHILL scroll...
+Bang.
 Wow.
-I'm definitely gonna use that.
+This is great.
 I just evolved.
 30 minutes later.
 Why am i still scrolling?
 What just happened?
-Screw this, i got stuff to do.

 They promised us bangers